AI is here to stay - or it can help us achieve so many things.

 - Cost-effective content production at scale

-Claude: the strategy master
+Claude: the copywriting assistant

 Claude is the young upstart who is going after ChatGPT’s throne.
 Is it a formidable rival as a competitor analysis tool?